Automattic/wp-calypso/client/components/data/query-theme-details/README.md

 A component to decouple the fetching of a theme's details from any rendering.

-Use this component anywhere where you need the currently active theme for a site.
+Use this component anywhere where you need full details for a particular theme.
 It fetches data when necessary, and renders nothing.

 ## Usage